iintothewind/curl-bash-wrapper/README.md

 export REQ_METHOD="POST"
 ```

-The command can be simplified to be:
+The command can be simplified to:

 ```bash
 cf_req -d '{ "query" : "MATCH (ee:Person) WHERE ee.name = \"Emil\" RETURN ee;", "params" : {} }'